keskival/recursive-self-improvement-suite/README.md

   * Make the LLM also rank the questions and answers based on suitable criteria.
   * Make the LLM also rank the rankings.
   * Train the LLM to produce the better answers for better questions, and better rankings of questions and answers.

+## What Kind of Data We Want Out

+The prompting should generate synthetic data which is useful for recursive fine-tuning of an LLM model.

+That means a large volume of good and better performances of a task, where the better performance is labelled.
+This is useful for [Direct Preference Optimization](https://arxiv.org/abs/2305.18290).
+According to [Self-Rewarding Language Models](https://arxiv.org/abs/2401.10020v1) such data are more useful for fine-tuning the models than simply good performances in isolation.

+## How to Fine-tune

+There are many methods, and models served behind APIs such as OpenAI models generally only allow normal supervised fine-tuning.

+We can use [LoRA](https://arxiv.org/abs/2106.09685) or similar adapters, but it is the best if our fine-tuning process allows contrastive fine-tuning in the style of [DPO](https://arxiv.org/abs/2305.18290), where we benefit not only from an example of a good performance but also a direction, which gives a better gradient towards even better performances.

+Some notes about fine-tuning process:
+- Fine-tuning with these open-ended "unleashed" tasks need to be interlaced with traditional LLM tasks and all other tasks of different kinds to prevent catastrophic forgetting of baseline knowledge and skills.
+- "Unleashed" tasks need to be prefixed with tokens forming the word "UNLEASHED:" so that the LLM understands that this task is evaluated in an open-ended fashion and it should not try to emulate human-level behavior.
+This prefix should be used in the trained model use cases where superhuman performance is desired.
+- In most tasks, a set of LLMs or a single LLM with a non-zero temperature needs to be used to produce multiple possible solutions, answers or trajectories, and regardless of which method is used to produce the ranking of these solutions, a contrastive method should be used to fine-tune the model so that the relative generation likelihood of the best generation sequence increases in relation to the worse generation sequences.
+For example [Direct Preference Optimization](https://arxiv.org/abs/2305.18290) can be used, or any contrastive reinforcement learning algorithm.
+- Most tasks are based on generating a large pool of heterogeneous challenges, problems or questions to answer.
+- We also need to combat mode collapse by making the system evaluate creativity and variability in sets of generations.

 ## Usage